-Email marketing, copywriting, landing pages, automation… These are all concepts you’re learning about as you set up your website and start building your coaching business.
+Email marketing, copywriting, landing pages, automation.
+These are all concepts you learn about as you start your coaching business and build your website.

-If you only read one paragraph, read this one
+If you only read one section of this post, read this one.

 Here’s the secret to choosing with confidence: